Careers and employability

 A key advantage that our graduates have over other science graduates is the experience gained during taught and independent fieldwork, which underpins our undergraduate teaching.
 Students develop multidisciplinary problem-solving and team-working skills during these trips, leading up to independent field-based projects in their third year of study, which provides students with precisely the experience and skills that graduate employers are looking for.

 In addition to the core three-year BSc degrees in Earth and Planetary Sciences and Environmental Science we offer these degrees as four-year master's courses.
-The additional year may be spent conducting an extended independent research project within EES, with a year gaining Industrial Experience, or with a Year Abroad.
+The additional year may be spent conducting an extended independent research project within EES, with a year gaining Industrial Experience, or with a year in International Study.
 These degrees are an excellent way for students to differentiate themselves in a competitive job market.